telerik/ajax-docs/controls/treelist/data-binding/model-binding-and-strongly-typed-data-controls.md

 On the other side the .NET 4.5 provides ability to enable strongly-typed data templates.To enable them the ItemType property needs to be set on the data bound control.
-After setting it two newtypes will be generated in the scope of the control’s template: Item and BindItem.
+After setting it two new types will be generated in the scope of the control’s template: Item and BindItem.
 For example the code snippet above could be rewritten as:

 ````ASPNET
 	    <telerik:GridTemplateColumn HeaderText="Category"  UniqueName="CategoryID"